The university’s research ethics guidance is available in the form of a Handbook of Principles and Procedures.

 - all research where participants are under 18;

 - research involving vulnerable groups.

-If your project needs to be referred to the REC here’s the research ethics form you’ll need to fill in and submit.
+If your project needs to be referred to the REC, you will need to complete a research ethics form.

 7. University of Gloucestershire ‘Clinical Trials’ Insurance

 The following research conducted within the United Kingdom is automatically covered:

 - collections of body secretions by non-invasive methods;

 - intake of foods or nutrients or variation of diet (other than administration of drugs);

 - psychological activity.

 For all other research involving human participants please contact firstname.lastname@example.org.